Yelp/clusterman/docs/source/configuration.rst

             # How frequently the batch should check for migration triggers.
             run_interval_seconds: 60

-            # Maximum number of restarts for an event worker
+            # Number of failed attempts tollerated for event workers.
+            # Job is marked as failed once this number of attempts is surpassed,
+            # and timespan from event creation is higher than this many times
+            # the estimated migration time for the pool.
-            max_failed_attemps: 5
+            failed_attemps_margin: 5

     clusters:
         cluster-name: